-There are several common search techniques that you can apply to almost any database - including Locate and other databases linked to on this LibGuide.
-Searching databases full of journal articles is different to searching an internet search engine like Google, so it is important to be aware of the most common search techniques.
+There are several common search techniques that you can apply to almost any database - including Locate and other databases linked to on your subject guides.
+Searching databases for journal articles is a little different to searching using internet search engine like Google, so it is important to be aware of common search techniques.

 The techniques described in this section will enable you to quickly retrieve relevant information from the thousands of records in a database.
 You can combine the tips on this page to create highly effective searches.

 Remember that you can get help, advice, tips and support tailored to your needs from the librarians at your site.
-Just pop into the library and ask, send us an email, or join one of the workshops on a Wednesday morning - no booking required.
+Just pop into the library and ask, send us an email, or join one of the workshops run online across the University Group.

 In order to get the best and most relevant search results you need to pick out the key concepts from your research topic or question.
 These are the main ideas that you will be researching.